jrcarob/Mortality_projections/README.md

 Spanish data confirms that mortality is falling at all ages with a different behaviour according to different ages.

-To fit Lee - Carter model (without going through logaritms) lca function can be used.
-Lee-Carter is here applied separately between male, female and total population and by considering a maximum age equal to 100.
+In order to fit Lee - Carter model lca function can be used and we apply it